How do you ride the currents in the San Juans?

-If you are a kayaker and your kayak paddle is getting heavy, or your in a putt-a-putt puttster boat and need another knot of speed, you should know that the current pretty much always flows north in Burrows Bay.
+If you are a kayaker and your kayak paddle is getting heavy, or you're in a putt-a-putt puttster boat and need another knot of speed, you should know that the current pretty much always flows north in Burrows Bay.

 Don't believe me, check your current atlas and find a day of the year or time of day that the current is forecast to flow south.